TitoMoi/servihelper/README.md

 Servihelper is an app that runs on the machine 🖥️ _(Windows, Mac or Linux)_

-Does not work on mobile phone 📱 or tablet.
+Does not work on mobile phone 📱 or tablet _(Android, iOS)_ But it works on Windows tablet.

 The program is free. 🙅‍♂️💵